Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/clustering.md

 To obtain explicit clusters, we "cut" the tree by removing internal branches such that every subtree represents a distinct cluster.
 This is most simply done by removing internal branches above a certain height of the tree, as performed by the `cutree()` function.
-We generally prefer to use the *[dynamicTreeCut](https://CRAN.R-project.org/package=dynamicTreeCut)* package, which uses the shape of the branches to obtain a more suitable partitioning for complex dendrograms (Figure \@ref(fig:dend-cluster)).
+A more sophisticated variant of this approach is implemented in the *[dynamicTreeCut](https://CRAN.R-project.org/package=dynamicTreeCut)* package, which uses the shape of the branches to obtain a better partitioning for complex dendrograms (Figure \@ref(fig:dend-cluster)).

 ```r